joelchrono12/joelchrono12.ml/_posts/2022-01-24-private-messaging.md

 com_id: 107680237733807091
 ---

 When I got started into Android and customization, I always loved the idea of alternative platforms, I never settled with the defaults, regardless of the phone or device I used in any aspect.
 My favorite kinds of apps where the alternatives to the default.
-Back then I didn't care that much about FOSS, so apps like QuickPic, Dolphin Browser, Telegram, Imagine for Instagram and a lot of others where usually installed in my phone, simply because I liked using something else, especially if it meant it was better, which was the case with most of them when compared to the more popular options.
+Back then I didn't care that much about FOSS, so apps like QuickPic, Dolphin Browser, Telegram, Imagine for Instagram and a lot of others where usually installed in my phone, simply because I liked using something else, especially if it meant it was better, which was the case with most of them when compared to the more popular options and official clients.

 From there to nowadays, a lot of things have changed, I don't care about features as much as I care about the freedoms that software and services allow me to have over the code, as well as my own data.